A dining room for entertaining family and friends

 Rectangle rooms that are not too long look best with square or rectangle tables, although these should not have the same proportions as the room; square rooms look best with tables that are circular, oval or square.

-Classic-style dining chairs are upholstered in a light green fabric to complement the space.
+Classic-style dining chairs are upholstered in a fabric to complement the space.

 Floral arrangements and centrepieces are dramatic and overflow with colour.